-Most surgeries go well without complications, however, complications can occur.
-These include but are not limited to postoperative dislocation, leg length discrepancy, stiffness, damage to arteries, veins, nerves, aseptic loosening, instability of components and the need for revision surgery.
+Most surgeries go well without complications, however complications can occur.
+These include but are not limited to post-operative stiffness, damage to arteries, veins, nerves, aseptic loosening, instability of components, fracture, and the need for revision surgery.
 Infection and blood clots are two serious complications.
 To avoid these, we use antibiotics and blood thinners.
 We also take special precautions in the operating room to reduce the risk of infections.
 Discuss any concerns you may have with your surgeon.